Novi Sad: Etymology

 In both Croatian and Romanian, which are official in provincial administration, the city is called Novi Sad.
-Historically, it was also called Neusatz and Neusatz an der Donau in German.
+Historically, the city was called Neusatz and Neusatz an der Donau (translated as 'Novi Sad on the Danube') in German.

-In its wider meaning, the name Grad Novi Sad refers to the "City of Novi Sad", one of the city-level administrative units of Serbia, which includes Novi Sad proper on the left bank of the Danube, the towns of Sremska Kamenica and Petrovaradin on the right bank and the extensive suburbs of the left bank.
+In its wider meaning, the name new plantation refers to the "City of Novi Sad", one of the city-level administrative units of Serbia, which includes Novi Sad proper on the left bank of the Danube, the towns of Sremska Kamenica and Petrovaradin on the right bank and the extensive suburbs of the left bank.
 Novi Sad can also refer strictly to only the urban areas of the city (Novi Sad proper and the towns of Sremska Kamenica and Petrovaradin), or only to the historical core on the left bank, i.e. Novi Sad proper excluding Sremska Kamenica and Petrovaradin.

 History

 Older settlements

 Human habitation in the territory of present-day Novi Sad has been traced as far back as the Stone Age.
 Several settlements and necropolises dating to 5000 BC were unearthed during the construction of a new boulevard in Avijatičarsko Naselje.
 A settlement was also identified on the right bank of the river Danube in present-day Petrovaradin.

 In antiquity, the region was inhabited by Celtic tribes, most notably the Scordisci.
 Celts had been present in the area since the 4th century BC and founded the first fortress on the right bank of the Danube.
 Later, in the 1st century BC, the region was conquered by the Romans.
 During Roman rule, a larger fortress was built in the 1st century, named Cusum, and included in the Roman province of Pannonia.

 In the 5th century, Cusum was devastated by Hunnic invasions.
 By the end of the century, the Byzantines had rebuilt the town and called it Petrikon or Petrikov (Πέτρικον) after Saint Peter.
 Slavic tribes such as the Severians, the Obotrites and the Serbs (including the subtribes of the Braničevci and the Timočani) settled the region around Novi Sad, mainly in the 6th and 7th centuries.
 The Serbs absorbed the aforementioned Slavic groups as well as the Paleo-Balkanic peoples of the region.

 In the Middle Ages, the area was controlled by the Ostrogoths, Gepids, Avars, Franks, West Slavic groups, again by the Byzantines, and finally by the Hungarians.
-It became part of the medieval Kingdom of Hungary between the 11th and 12th centuries.
+It was a part of the medieval Kingdom of Hungary from its foundation in 1000 until the Ottoman invasion in the 16th century.
 Hungarians began to settle in the area, which before that time had been mostly populated by Slavs.
 The earliest known mention was as the Hungarian variant Peturwarad or Pétervárad (Serbian: Petrovaradin/Петроварадин), derived from the Byzantine variant, found in documents from 1237.
 That year, several other settlements were mentioned as existing in the territory of modern-day urban Novi Sad.

 From the 13th century to the 16th century, the following settlements existed in the urban territory of the modern-day Novi Sad: